Schloss Blühnbach: Frederick R. Koch

-Koch died in February 2020.
-The property is presently owned by the Frederick R. Koch Foundation.
-John D. Olsen, Koch's long-time aide-de-camp, is publicly recorded as sole Trustee.
+Koch died in February 2020, and the property was transferred to a foundation in his name.
+The foundation's mission is to preserve, inspire and celebrate the rich cultural heritage embodied by Schloss Blühnbach while empowering creativity, fostering education, and advancing global collaboration.

 Architecture

 The south-east facing central front of the castle consists of several parts.
 A round-arched portal with place stones and wedge stones from the beginning of the 17th century is surmounted by a profiled flat gable.
 A new statue of Mary can be seen above it.
 The adjoining parts only have three floors, the outer parts again tower over the middle part.
 Accordingly, the roof is divided into five.
 The narrow side in the southwest has four floors and is equipped with a Gothic portal, a terrace resting on columns and a romantic balustrade.
 The floors are divided by double fascias and coupled windows.
 This is typical of buildings from the time of Prince-Archbishop Wolf Dietrich.
 A hall with barrel vaults runs through the lower floor.
 A kitchen was installed in the former stables.
 A flight of stairs leads to a large hall on the second floor, which is connected to wide, hall-like corridors.

 To the north-east of Schloss Blühnbach is the so-called hunter’s house (Jägerhaus), dating from 1780.
 Two floors are brick, a third is made of wood.
 Archbishop Colloredo's coat of arms is attached to the house.